Saturday, October 12th, was my first opportunity to make it to ACE Comic Con in Chicago.

 Now onto the cosplay photos I promised:

-To see what conventions are coming to your area, be sure to check out our Cosplay Convention List
+To see where you are taking your next cosplay be sure to check out our Cosplay Convention List.

 Follow ACE Comic Con Online!